MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/automate-runbooks.md

 If a runbook starts with any activity other than a monitor activity, the runbook begins processing, and attempts to run to completion.
 If the runbook starts with a monitoring activity, the monitor loads and waits for the trigger condition.
 When the condition is met, a runbook instance is created to run the remaining activities in the runbook.
 The monitor continues to run and waits for another occurrence of the trigger condition.
 Runbooks that start with monitors continue to run until you stop them from the Runbook Designer or Orchestration console.

 ## Variables
-When building runbooks some settings are the same across activities.
+When building runbooks, some settings are the same across activities.
 Variables let you specify a value that activities use in any runbook.

 > [!IMPORTANT]
 > The access permissions for variables can be modified, but the runbook server doesn't enforce these permissions.